Joining the dance? Creating an inclusive profession

-This paper [Joining the dance?
-Creating an inclusive profession], the ninth in the series, aims to develop thinking on diversity and inclusion issues in an innovative way, looking beyond current approaches through monitoring and reporting, and ask larger questions about how to address the objectives of a Royal Charter.
+This paper, the ninth in the series, aims to develop thinking on diversity and inclusion issues in an innovative way, looking beyond current approaches through monitoring and reporting, and ask larger questions about how to address the objectives of a Royal Charter.

 The challenge for all of us is how to get the project management profession to leverage diversity and inclusion to improve the impact that projects, programmes and portfolios can make on the economy and society as a whole.

 Adopting a holistic approach, and building on previous debate, this paper explores future options for D&I, professionalism and the practice of project management.
 The broader perspective of D&I touches on three related elements:

 - an underlying approach that could underpin the profession’s new wider perspective of D&I;

 - a reassessment of project management practice when defined in terms of the Charter being ‘for the public benefit’; and

 - observations on possible new directions, after briefly reviewing current APM initiatives and varied examples from other organisations and sectors.

 This should challenge current mindsets, behaviours and the practices of individual members and the profession at large; that resonates with APM’s new chartered status, and its ambitions to advance the ‘practice of project and programme management for the public benefit’ and for its membership and the wider profession to reflect the diversity of society.